davidblackuk/davidblackuk.github.io/_posts/2015-03-12-swift-unit-testing_baby-steps.md

 As usual I test only one thing per test case so there will be another method to test status etc.

 That's all good.
-Next I wrote a third class with archiving, but on that class all of my tests failed!
+Next I wrote another class with archiving, however, on that class all of my tests failed!
 It took me a few minutes to spot the error, I'd forgot to  extend `NSCoding` (which is easy to do with optional protocols).
 This got me to thinking about how to avoid making this mistake again (point 3 above).

 A quick flick through the _Swift Programming Language_ manual from Apple lead to the section on _Type Constraint Syntax_.
 So I extended the unit test to mandate that the type `T` being cloned must implement the `NSCoding` protocol.